joshuatz/linkedin-to-jsonresume/README.md

 ### Building the browser extension
 `npm run build-browserext` will transpile and copy all the right files to `./build-browserext`, which you can then side-load into your browser.
 If you want to produce a single ZIP archive for the extension, `npm run package-browserext` will do that.

+> Use `build-browserext-debug` for a source-map debug version.
+To get more console output, append `li2jr_debug=true` to the query string of the LI profile you are using the tool with.

 ### Building the bookmarklet version
 Currently, the build process looks like this: